paavonelimarkka/music-production-docs/instrument-music.md

 Open for pull requests, but keep in mind I have a shitty taste in music

+**What the hell are these??**

+These are plugins you can use in your DAW (Digital Audio Workstation).
+Usually your DAW has some built-in emulations and tools, but you can install more via VST plugins.

+My DAW of choice is Ableton, but if youre looking for free/cheap DAW I would go for Reaper.

 ## Amps

 ### Ignite Amps, Emissary